 The Spa Club

-Reaching out to the Spa Club family, this local salon will be hosting a coffee morning for clients, friends and family to share their growing stories altogether.
+This local salon hosted a coffee morning for clients, friends and family to share their growing stories altogether.

-We will also be installing a bug house at our allotment to encourage bees and insect, planting 'Help Yourself Herbs' outside the salon, for everyone to take home and use.
+They will also be installing a bug house at our allotment to encourage bees and insect.
+They will also be planting 'Help Yourself Herbs' outside the salon, for everyone to take home and use.

 MONDAY 9TH